Proto-Indo-European Cosmology Meditation

 (A fire is kindled there.)

-The heart fills itself with it (either the water or the heart)as a libation.
+The heart fills itself with the water)as a libation.

 (Visualize the fire reaching out to the water and bringing it in as you flatten your hands against your breastbone.)